sadkebab/run/README.md

 # Run

 A minimal declarative entrypoint for simple node/deno/bun scripts.
-Enjoy the ergonomic hooks for lifecycle handlers and say goodbye forever to top-level await errors.
+Enjoy the ergonomic hooks for lifecycle handlers and say goodbye to top-level await errors.

 ## Supports